profsmith89/ctps/_sources/glossary.md

 **TCP/IP:** the protocol suite that underlies the Internet.
 The TCP acronym stands for Transmission Control Protocol and the IP acronym stands for Internet Protocol (IP).

 **transaction:** the fundamental operation that takes place when two processes communicate with each other.

+**traversal:** given an **array**, a traversal defines the order in which you'll visit the elements in the array.
+For example, a row-major traversal of a 2-dimensional array would visit each element in a particular row before visiting any element in the next row.

 **tuple:** one of Python's built-in data types.
 It is like a list in that the data in a tuple are ordered, but unlike lists, tuples are immutable.
 We can create a tuple using parentheses, and the assignment operator can disassemble a tuple.